-Low-Earth Orbiting (LEO) satellites: with altitude ranging from 500 km to 2,000 km, and with inclination angle of the orbital plane ranging from 0 to more than 90 degrees.
+Low-Earth Orbiting (LEO) satellites: satellites typically deployed in constellations with altitude ranging from 500 km to 2,000 km.

+NOTE3: The inclination angle of the orbital plane is ranging from 0 to more than 90 degrees.
 These constellations are placed above the International Space Station and debris, and below the first Van Allen belt.

 Medium-Earth Orbiting (MEO) satellites: with altitude ranging from 8,000 to 20,000 km.

-The inclination angle of the orbital plane ranges from 0 to more than 90 degrees.
+NOTE4: The inclination angle of the orbital plane ranges from 0 to more than 90 degrees.
 These constellations are placed above the Van Allen belts.

-Non-Geostationary Orbiting (NGSO) satellites: NGSO satellites do not stand still with respect to Earth.
-Should service continuity be required over time, a number of satellites (a constellation) is required to meet this requirement; the lower the altitude the higher the number of satellites.
+Non-Geostationary Orbiting (NGSO) satellites: These satellites do not stand still with respect to Earth.

+NOTE5: Should service continuity be required over time, a number of satellites (a constellation) is required to meet this requirement; the lower the altitude the higher the number of satellites.

 3.2 Symbols